jtrupiano/story-helper/README.txt

 == INSTALL:

-* sudo gem install story-helper
+* sudo gem install story-helper (stable version from RubyForge)
+* sudo gem install jtrupiano-story-helper (HEAD of the repo from github)

 == LICENSE: